 1 Corinthians 7:1-7 “It is good for a man not to touch a woman.
 Nevertheless, because of sexual immorality, let each man have his own wife, and let each woman have her own husband.
 Let the husband render to his wife the affection due her, and likewise also the wife to her husband.
 The wife does not have authority over her own body, but the husband does.
 And likewise, the husband does not have authority over his own body, but the wife does.
 Do not deprive one another except with consent for a time, that you may give yourselves to fasting and prayer; and come together again so that Satan does not tempt you because of your lack of self-control.
 But I say this as a concession, not as a commandment.
 For I wish that all men were even as I myself.
 But each one has his own gift from God, one in this manner and another in that.

-Biblical Verses on Marriage
+Biblical Verses About Marriage in the Bible

 1 Corinthians 7:10-11 “Now to the married I command, yet not I but the Lord: A wife is not to depart from her husband.
 But even if she does depart, let her remain unmarried or be reconciled to her husband.
 And a husband is not to divorce his wife.”